siku2/hass-vzug/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

+## Debugging using VSCode

+- After cloning the repo, VScode will detect the devcontainer setup and start to build one
+- Once finished open a terminal and start `./script/develop`
+- This will start HomeAssistant and initalize during the first run.
+Configuration.yaml contains debugpy to enable remote debugging
+- Once up and running: You can switch to 'Run and Debug' and select 'Python: Remote Attach'

 ## Use a Consistent Coding Style

 Use [black](https://github.com/ambv/black) to make sure the code follows the style.